Jaffna Peninsula: Economy

-Water Resource
+Water sources

-Water is extracted from open dug wells for domestic and agricultural purposes.
+Water is extracted from open-dug wells for domestic and agricultural purposes.
 Approximately 28,000 wells serve both domestic and agricultural purposes.
-Water available in these wells and its quality varies from place to place.
+Water is available in these wells and its quality varies from place to place.
 In the majority of deep wells in the Valikamam division water is available for irrigation throughout the year.
 These wells are situated in the calcic red-yellow latosols and their depth varies from 20 to 25 ft.
 The wells available in other areas are shallow (10 to 15 ft).

-Socio Economic Condition
+Socioeconomic conditions

 The total population of the district is around 600,000.
 Agriculture and fisheries have been the principal economic activities of the district.
-Over 60% of the work force in the district depends on agriculture for their livelihood.
+Over 60% of the workforce in the district depends on agriculture for their livelihood.
 About 86,000 families are engaged in agriculture while 15,000 families engage in fishing.
 Agriculture in the district contributes substantially to the GNP of the country.
 The land cultivated by 48% of the farmers does not belong to them.
 The average land holding area is around 0.5 to 0.75 acre.
-Unemployment in the rural areas is 27.9% while in the urban area it is 25.8%.
+Unemployment in rural areas is 27.9% while in urban areas it is 25.8%.

-Crop Production
+Agriculture

-The agriculture sector, including crop and livestock has contributed around 65% of the total gross domestic product of the district.
+The agriculture sector, including crop and livestock, has contributed around 65% of the total gross domestic product of the district.
 In terms of production, major cash crops like chili, onion, tobacco, potato and banana are produced in large extent to meet the substantial portion of the national requirement.
-Further fruit crops like mango, Grapes and jack are also produced in large quantities.
+Further fruit crops like mango, grapes and jack are also produced in large quantities.